embrace-io/embrace-react-native-sdk/DEVELOPING.md

 Since we are using Yarn workspaces `dependencies` should not be added to the root `package.json` (see [more details](https://stackoverflow.com/a/53558779)).
 If multiple packages include the same dependency Yarn constraints will enforce that the version used matches.
-`devDependencies` are fine to add at the root `package.json` (see [more details](https://github.com/lerna/lerna/issues/1079#issuecomment-337660289)) if they are shared among multiple packages, otherwise add them to just the individual package that requires it.
+`devDependencies` are fine to add at the root `package.json` (see [more details](https://github.com/lerna/lerna/issues/1079#issuecomment-337660289)) if they are only needed at the top-level, otherwise add them to just the individual package that requires it.
+If they are shared between multiple packages then they should be added to the Yarn constraints file to enforce a common version.
 This is also where we define common peerDependencies and enforce a common version.
 These are packages such as React Native that our packages require but that we leave to the customer to have defined as explicit dependencies.

 ## Testing changes during development